Resume

 Best for: Don’t include.

 There’s no need to put references on a resume.
-If the employer needs a reference, they’ll know you can get one for them.
-But ultimately, it’s a waste of space because it doesn’t highlight your skills and experience.
-The purpose of a reference in the first place is to showcase proof of your ability as a professional.
+If the employer needs a reference, they’ll make a request and that’s when you can provide them.
+Therefore, it can be a waste of space on your resume.

-The only exception is if the employer specifically asks you to include references on your resume.
-Or, if it’s included as a mandatory step in the company’s job description.
+The only exception is if the employer specifically asks you to include references on your resume or if it’s stated as mandatory on the company’s job description.

 Specializations